MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

   - Use the **Search** box in Yammer.
 For example, for a file named 12345678.pptx in the export, search for 1235678.pptx.
 In the search results, click **Go to File**, and then click **Delete this File**.

   - You can also build the URL for the file.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**files**/*file_number*, for example https&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/files/12345678.
 On the Yammer page for the file, click **Delete this File**.

-> [!IMPORTANT]
-> Don't delete a file directly from SharePoint, as the Yammer metadata will not be deleted.

 <a name="OtherData"> </a>
 ## Find and delete user data not included in the per-user export